markhuot/craftql/README.md

 }
 ```

-Types for every Entry Type in your install.
+Types are automatically created for every Entry Type in your install.
 If you have a section named `news` and an entry type named `news` the GraphQL type will be named `News`.
 If you have a section named `news` and an entry type named `pressRelease` the GraphQL type will be named `NewsPressRelease`.
-The convention is to mash the section handle and the entry type together, unless they are the same, in which case the section handle will be used.
+The convention is to mash the section handle and the entry type handle together, unless they are the same, in which case the section handle will be used.

 ```graphql
 query fetchNews {